biofilmDB/cbe-image-db/README.md

 2. To populate with actual data run
 1. To populate the database with information run: python manage.py initializedatabase
-If you do not want to initialize the organisms add `--noorganisms` flag to the end of the command. **Initializing the organisms will take awhile.** The first time I ran it, it took three days.
+If you do not want to initialize the organisms add `_-noorganisms` flag to the end of the command. **Initializing the organisms will take awhile.** The first time I ran it, it took three days.
 If you do not need to add all the organisms, either add organisms using the shell or run the adding organisms to add some organisms, then hit ^C to stop the program.
+-->